alec-flowers/deepl_p2/README.md

 **module.py** - contains every class inheriting from the module class.
 These modules are the core of our framework and include linear layers, non-linear activation functions, loss functions, and a sequential class for stacking the layers.

 **solvers.py** - contains one solver that can perform gradient descent, mini-batch gradient descent and stochastic gradient descent depending on the input parameters.

 **train.py** - contains functions that manage the training and testing of the deep learning models.

 **test.py** - run file built to the project specifications.

 **utils.py** - utility file that contains functions to generate training and testing data, calculate errors and save models.

-Folders:
 **test** - contains a unittest file

 **model** - where output of the models is saved